izha135/Mazes/README.md

 We decided it would be a good idea to start by doing some work individually with a few methods that we decided would be useful.
 After this, we started doing pair-programming for the solvers and generators.

+#### .jar file

+The jar file takes on argument: the filename with the specification for the parameters (as per the project spec).
+This is assumed to be in the same directory as the .jar file.

+#### The Start and End Tile

+In our maze, there is no way to break a wall on the edge of the maze.
+However, it is equivalent to state that there are two tiles within the board on the edges labeled as the start and end tile.
+The start tile is labeled black and the end tile is labeled red.